yavuztas/java-spring-fundamentals/README.md

   fish.swim();
 }
 ```
-An elegant solution comes with the help of interfaces to discriminate behavioral subtypes:
+An elegant solution comes with the help of interfaces to discriminate subtypes according to their behaviors:
 ```java
 public interface Alive {
   public void swim();